YeChengKSU/Trelis_tutorial/README.md

 # Trelis_tutorial
-This is a repository containing Trelis tutorial for NEAMS group meeting
+This is a repository containing Trelis tutorial for CORPS-G group meeting